tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 Agile testing methods are okay.
 You should definitely act on this feedback.
 But hopefully you can catch errors *before* they get to users.
 The whole point of a quality assurance process is to ensure users get a quality product prior to release.

-Additionally, the later errors are identified in the software development process, the more costly it is.
+Additionally, the later that errors are identified in the software development process, the more costly they are.
 For example, suppose you discover that a button or label or error message is really confusing.
 It's much harder to change it post-release rather than pre-release.
-At least with documentation, you can continually improve your docs based on incoming feedback.
+Changing a button might require the app to undergo retesting, error messages to be adjusted, retraining, UI modifications, and more.
+Changes to APIs are even worse, because presumably third-party developers have already integrated the calls into their apps.
+If you change the endpoint or parameters, the team might have to support both the old and new API, which then doubles the testing efforts.

 ## Conclusion

 No matter how extensively or minimally you do it, look for opportunities to test your instructions against an actual audience.
 You don't need to do a lot of tests (even the usability pros say 4-5 test subjects is usually enough to identify 80% of the problems), but try to do *some user testing*.
-When you treat docs like code, it naturally follows that just as we should test code, we should also test docs.
+When you treat [docs like code](pubapis_docs_as_code.html), it naturally follows that just as we should test code, we should also test docs.